dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 use AppBundle\Form\AuthorFormType;
 ```

-The above code will also check whether the form has been submitted, and whether it passes all validations, if it does it will then redirect the user to the index page.
+The above code also checks whether the form has been submitted, and whether it passes all validations, if it does it will then redirect the user to the index page.

-__NOTE__: You may have noticed that it sets a session to true for `user_is_author` this will make sense when we reach the part that discusses and implements event listeners (next).
+__NOTE__: You may have noticed that it sets a session to `true` for `user_is_author` this will make sense when we reach the part that discusses and implements event listeners (next).

 Finally, we want to pass the form into the template that the user will see.
-So at the bottom of the method lets change:
+So, at the bottom of the method, let's change:

 ```php
 return $this->render('AppBundle:Admin:create_author.html.twig', array(